Back to all blogs

 • Diabetes: Issues with blood sugar regulation.

-• Coeliac Disease: An autoimmune reaction to gluten that can cause nutrient malabsorption.
+• Coeliac Disease: An autoimmune reaction to gluten.

-• Medication Side Effects: Many common prescriptions can cause fatigue or "brain fog."
+• Medication Side Effects: Many prescriptions can cause "brain fog."

 Step 2: Self-Check and Symptom Tracking